grow-graphics/gd/Readme.md

 ## Getting Started
-The module includes a drop-in replacement for the go command called `gd` that makes it easy to work with projects that run alongside a graphics/game engine.
+The module includes a drop-in replacement for the go command called `gd` that makes it easy to work with projects that run within the runtime.
 It enables you to start developing a new project from a single `main.go` file, to install it, make sure that your `$GOPATH/bin` is in your `$PATH` and run: